Sharknado: The Video Game: Release

 The game was announced on July 10, 2014.
 Jeff Li, vice president of Syfy, said that their "one quest was to get a game out before or at the time of the second movie.
 We did not give the game developer a lot of time.
 Usually they want more than a year but here we said we've got to get a quality game out so it can ride the Sharknado 2 wave."
 According to The Hollywood Reporter, if the game is a success, they will likely move on to another game for consoles.

 Reception

 Critical reception for Sharknado: The Video Game has been predominantly negative.
-IGN gave it a rating of 5.5 and wrote, "Sharknado’s ridiculous tone, tight controls, and respectful in-app purchases make it fine to play for a while.
-But once the novelty wears off and you play the same level (and hear the same song) dozens of times over, there’s not much left to sink your teeth into."
+IGN gave it a rating of 5.5 and wrote, "Sharknados ridiculous tone, tight controls, and respectful in-app purchases make it fine to play for a while.
+But once the novelty wears off and you play the same level (and hear the same song) dozens of times over, there's not much left to sink your teeth into."
 Hardcore Gamer heavily panned the game and commented, "As a game based on a movie that literally aspires to be awful, it falls short of its mark.
 That is how much of a failure this game is.
 It is so lazily made that it cannot even get into the realm of epiclly [sic], amazingly bad.
 It is just a boring, run of the mill endless runner without enough ideas to even be terrible."